Trabzonspor'da son durum ne? Canlı yayında açıklandı! İşte detaylar…

 Trabzonspor'da son durum ne?
 Canlı yayında açıklandı! İşte detaylar...

-Abdullah Avcı ile yeni bir başlangıç yapan Trabzonspor, basına açık ilk antrenmanını gerçekleştirdi.
-Trabzonspor'da yaşanan son gelişmeleri A Spor muhabiri Yunus Emre Sel aktardı. İşte detaylar...
+Süper Lig'in 9. haftasında Trabzonspor, BB Erzurumspor'u 1-0 yenerek moral buldu.
+Maçın ardından Trabzonspor'da yaşanan son gelişmeleri A Spor muhabiri Yunus Emre Sel aktardı. İşte detaylar...

 DİĞER